Kuggo/TickNet/README.md

 BNZ .busy_waiting R1      // if error code != 0 try again

 IN R1 %TN_size        // length in R1
-IN R2 %TN_sender      // sender in R2
+IN R2 %TN_send      // sender in R2

 .loop
 	IN R2 %TN_data    // fetch the byte